Frequently Asked Questions

 If you are thinking about taking an English course at another institution and would like it evaluated for credit at Texas A&M, the Transfer Course Equivalency website is a great resource.
 This site allows you to search for course evaluations and transferability either by TAMU course or sending institution.
 The information available is a guide and not a confirmation of credit; it’s merely a good place to start when choosing a class at another institution that will eventually be transferred to Texas A&M.

 If you would like the department to evaluate a course you have taken for transfer credit, please fill out the Course Substitution Application and locate a copy of the course syllabus.
-Provide both documents to Sarah Coppedge, either in person or via email, and she will initiate the evaluation process.
+Provide both documents to Andrea Ramirez, either in person or via email, and she will initiate the evaluation process.
 Once a decision has been made about course equivalency, she will contact both the student and major advisor.

 For more information about Creative Writing and other areas of study you can pursue in the English Department, please visit our Concentrations page.